 - Cover and store leftover cake at room temperature for 1-2 days or in the refrigerator for up to 1 week.

-Make ahead tip: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
+- Make Ahead Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Assemble and frost the cake the next day when you are ready to serve.
-The frosted cake can be refrigerated for up to 1 day-- see step 8.
+The frosted cake can be refrigerated for up to 1 day– see step 8.
 The frosted cake can also be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.